Botcopy/docs/docs/advanced/handover.md

 }
 ```

-You must respond with a JSON body `{ paused: true, minutesPaused: number}` within five seconds, otherwise the bot will not pause the conversation and ignore the response after the timeout. if `{paused: false}` is provided, the bot will not pause the conversation.
+Client must respond with a JSON body `{ paused: true, minutesPaused: number}` within five seconds, otherwise the bot will not pause the conversation and ignore the response after the timeout. if `{paused: false}` is provided, the bot will not pause the conversation.

 If the JSON body is received, the conversation is paused and messages from the chat user are sent to your middleware instead of Dialogflow.

-If `minutesPaused` is not given, we default to ten minutes.
+If `minutesPaused` is not provided, the default is set to ten minutes.

 You can reference the specific Dialogflow session with the `session` key of the initial request.